dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2017-08-20-go-dep-example.md

 You are ready, go change the world !

 P.S.
-This post is also published on blog meduim at https://medium.com/@dharmesh.kakadia/minimal-go-dep-example-54fc862615c4
+This post is also published on [medium](https://medium.com/@dharmesh.kakadia/minimal-go-dep-example-54fc862615c4).